richidubey/AwesomeDataStructuresAndAlgorithms/StacksAndQueues/ReadMe.md

  > Geeks for Geeks : Next Greater Element
  - [Question Link](https://practice.geeksforgeeks.org/problems/next-larger-element/0)
  - We have also uploaded a recursive sol which gives TLE.
 Go through it to get a better understanding of the way this que is solved.
- - Solution : Richi's algorithm is up now!
+ - Solution : Richi's and Aditya's algorithm is up now!
  - [Official Editorial](https://www.geeksforgeeks.org/next-greater-element/)